Department of Physics and Astronomy

 Honorable Mention, 1994 Gravitational Essay Awards (with T. Datta).

-Fellow, American Association for the Advancement of Science.
+Fellow, American Association for the Advancement of

 Fellow of the American Physical Society